Calgary Real Estate December 2012 Monthly Housing Statistics

 For the month of December, the unadjusted single-family benchmark price was $434,800, representing an 8.7 percent increase when compared to 2011.
 Prices are also up by seven percent when compared to 2011, though they are still two percent below the high that was achieved in 2007.

 As the price continues to go up on single-family homes, more consumers are turning to condominiums.
 As such, sales are also improving in this area.
 Condominium apartments have enjoyed a 12 percent increase when compared to last year, while townhouse condominiums increased by 16 percent.
-The number of listings, on the other hands, is falling in both sectors, resulting in balanced market conditions.
+The number of listings, on the other hand, is falling in both sectors, resulting in balanced market conditions.

 While condos are seeing an increase in sales, price growth is not increasing as steadily as it has been within the single-family home market.
 In December, condominium benchmark prices reached $248,700, representing a 5.4 percent increase when compared to the previous year.
 Furthermore, annual average benchmark increases were at just two percent.